danielsaidi/ScrollKit/README.md

         ScrollViewWithStickyHeader(
             header: header,
             headerHeight: 250,
+            headerMinHeight: 150,
             onScroll: handleOffset
         ) {
-            // Add your scroll view content here as regular }
+            // Add your scroll content here, e.g. a `LazyVStack` }
     }
 }
 ```

-The header visible ratio is based on the header height and scroll view offset and lets you adjust your content as the header is scrolled under the navigation bar.
+The `visibleHeaderRatio` is how many percent (1.0 to 0.0) that is visible below the navigation bar.

 For more information, please see the [online documentation][Documentation] and [getting started guide][Getting-Started] guide.